NuGet/Insights/docs/new-driver.md

 ## High level checklist

 1. Implement your driver
-1. Start a short time range catalog scan for your driver range using the website admin panel
+1. Start a short time range catalog scan for your driver using the website admin panel
-1. Execute the catalog scan by running the Azure Function
+1. Complete the catalog scan by running the Azure Function
 1. Verify the results in Azure Storage
 1. Add integration tests
-1. Update the [README.md](../README.md#drivers) list to mention your driver
+1. Update the [drivers list](../README.md#drivers) to mention your driver
 1. If applicable, update [ImportTo-Kusto.ps1](../scripts/Kusto/ImportTo-Kusto.ps1) to include your new data
 1. Submit a PR. 🆒